 What is Fentanyl?

-Fentanyl misuse is a very real and dangerous problem in Ohio.
+Fentanyl abuse is a very real and dangerous problem in Ohio.
 The drug is a narcotic analgesic and sedative that has effects that mimic those of heroin, though it can be up to 50 times more powerful than heroin.
 It increases the levels of dopamine in a person’s body.
 Dopamine makes people feel pleasure, relaxation, and euphoria.
 Fentanyl is used as a prescription medication for those with severe chronic or acute pain.
 Unfortunately, like other opioids, it is highly addictive.
 It is often mixed with street drugs such as heroin, and this can lead to overdose deaths due to the potency of the fentanyl in the mix.
 It is easy to make in a lab, which is one reason that it is used on the street.

 According to Governing, there were “5,134 drug overdose deaths in Ohio last year, an increase of 770 or 17.6 percent.”
 While there are multiple efforts occurring to work against overdose deaths, these deaths are still increasing.
 Efforts include opioid medication take-back programs and naloxone access and education.
 They now include a focus on legal means to curtail fentanyl dealers as well.